dsdanielpark/dsdanielpark/README.md

 </p>

 ### LLMs
+The code for LLM projects will be kept private.
+Due to ethical concerns, the model's performance will be made public as it is confirmed after development.
 Jindo and Kolani
  - sLLM, Jindo(진도), is a language model preprocessing tool designed to fine-tune and refine various LLM datasets.
  - KOLANI(Korean LLM based on LLaMA2 Natural Inference Model, 고라니) is a Korean-specialized language model based on LLAMA2.
 It efficiently refines various benchmark datasets, aligning tokens for optimal performance.
 KOLANI-chat is model finetuned with [RLHF](https://huggingface.co/blog/rlhf).